St. Marien- und St. Nikolai-Friedhof I

 What’s the best time to visit?

-The best times to visit are during spring and fall when the weather is mild and the natural beauty of the cemetery is at its peak.
+The best times to visit are during the spring and summer months when the weather is pleasant, and nature is at its most vibrant.

 Is it wheelchair accessible?